Keruspe/Keruspe/README.md

 #### Rust utilities

+  - [async-global-executor] - A shared global executor implementation on top of async-executor, used by async-std
   - [pinky-swear] - Promises library with futures compatibility
   - [rustls-connector] - A TLS Connector similar to the ones from OpenSSL and native-tls, for RusTLS
   - [tcp-stream] - mio's TCPStream with built-in support for various TLS providers